cyberman54/ESP32-Paxcounter/README.md

 # Display

 If you're using a device with OLED display, or if you add such one to the I2C bus, the device shows live data on the display.
+You can flip display pages showing
+- recent count of pax
+- histogram
+- GPS data
+- BME sensor data
+- Time of day
-You can flip between pages showing pax, time, GPS and BME sensor data by pressing the button of the device.
+by pressing the button of the device.

 # Sensors and Peripherals